influxdata/influxdb3_core/test_fixtures/README.md

 # parquet directory

-- `influxql_log_*.parquet` - Data exported from TSM for the purposes of testing bulk ingest.
+- `influxql_logs/influxql_log_*.parquet` - Data exported from TSM for the purposes of testing bulk ingest.
 Notably NOT generated with IOx.
-- `sql_query_log_*.parquet` - Data exported from TSM for the purposes of testing bulk ingest.
+- `sql_query_logs/sql_query_log_*.parquet` - Data exported from TSM for the purposes of testing bulk ingest.
 Notably NOT generated with IOx.